-Check the steering wheel play with the vehicle on a level, non-slip surface.
-The play must not exceed 5°.
-You can define backlash in linear units (mm) according to the formula
+Check the steering wheel play with the vehicle parked on a level, non-slip surface.
+The clearance should not exceed 5°.
+The clearance can be determined in linear units (mm) using the formula

 p=3,14;